LuitelNarayan9/LuitelNarayan9/README.md

 - 👋 Hi, I’m @LuitelNarayan9
-- 👀 I’m interested in Learning New Technical Skill
+- 👀 I’m interested in Learning New Technical Skills
-- 🌱 I’m currently doing master degree
+- 🌱 I’m currently doing ...
-- 💞️ I’m looking to collaborate on MNC
+- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me <<https://www.facebook.com/nluitel99/>>
+- 📫 How to reach me << https://www.facebook.com/nluitel99/ >>

 <!---
 LuitelNarayan9/LuitelNarayan9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.